Scattering States in One-Dimensional Non-Hermitian Baths: Formal Solution

 \subsection{Scattering wavefunction}

 Having in mind the above discussions, let us write down $\psi(x)$ in Eq.~(\ref{pxL}) for a scattering state in a more explicit form in terms of the (generalized) self-energy in the thermodynamic limit.
-As any eigenstate with eigen-energy apart from the band dispersion is necessarily a bound state \cite{GongPRA2022}, a scattering state always has an eigen-energy $E$ (almost) on the band dispersion (though the converse is not always true, as there could be bound states in the continuum \cite{hsu2016bound}).
-It is thus natural to write $E=h_{\tilde k} =h(e^{i\tilde k})$ with $\tilde k$ almost real.
+As any eigenstate with eigen-energy apart from the band dispersion is necessarily a bound state \cite{GongPRA2022}, a scattering state always has an eigen-energy $E$ (almost) on the band dispersion for finite systems (though the converse is not always true, as there could be bound states in the continuum \cite{hsu2016bound}).
+It is thus natural to write $E=h_{\tilde k} =h(e^{i\tilde k})$ with $\tilde k$ almost real, i.e., the real momentum is analytically continued into the complex plane to capture the finite-size discrepancy between $E$ and the dispersion.
 For simplicity, as is also typically the case, we assume other solutions $y$ (other than $e^{i\tilde k}$) to $E=h(\beta)$ exhibit norms well deviated from $1$.

 We first recall that $E=h_{\tilde k}$ satisfies $E-\Delta - \Sigma^{(L)}(E)=0$, which is well approximated by

 where we have used $h'_k= ih'(e^{ik})e^{ik}$ (chain rule), $\Sigma^{<}$ refers to the branch of $\Sigma$ (thermodynamic-limit self-energy) whose the first (second) line of residue formula in Eq.~(\ref{SE}) excludes (includes) $e^{i\tilde k}$, and $\simeq$ means up to exponentially small error in terms of $L$.
 The other branch is related to the above one via